mjfrigaard/shiny-app-setups/README.md

 (`VanillaApp`), 2) an app built as an R package, 2) a `golem` shiny app
 3) a `rhino` app, and 4) a `leprechaun` app.

-All projects were created in console and in the RStudio IDE (with the default options selected).
+All projects were created in console or in the RStudio IDE (with the default options selected).

 ## Basic shiny app